Nursing Home Admission Checklist

 How are the Nursing Home Admission Checklists used?

-These checklists are used in many ways, whether for nursing home hunting, assessment of care needs, or to act as a discussion point of care priorities between loved ones and the patient.
+These checklists are used in many ways, whether for nursing home hunting, assessing care needs, or facilitating discussions of care priorities between loved ones and patients.

 Join 10,000+ teams using Carepatron to be more productive